-- If the participant refuses to do the test or cannot understand the instructions, score "Participant refused." - If the procedure was not attempted because the participant was unable to physically perform the test, score "Not attempted/unable". - If the participant attempted but was unable to arise even using their arms, score as "Attempted, unable to stand." - If the participant uses arms to stand up, score as "Rises using arms." - If they stood up all the way without using arms, score as "Stands without using arms."
+- Safety concerns (these can be concerns expressed by the participant or by the examiner).
+The examiner can demonstrate the single chair stand first, if safety is a concern, then ask "Do you feel safe doing this?" - Other problem (examples include recovering from fracture, sprains, amputation, cognitive problems) - If the participant uses arms to stand up, score as "Rises using arms." - If they stood up all the way without using arms, score as "Stands without using arms."
 Go on to Repeated Chair Stands.
 Skip repeated chair stand for all other responses.

-2.3 ADMINISTRATION OF THE SPPB REPEATED CHAIR STANDS
+2.3 ADMINISTRATION OF THE SPPB REPEATED CHAIR STANDS (V10 CLINIC VISITS)